Make Money as a Freelancer: The 7 Most Important Things Ecopreneurs, Women Writers, Feminist Marketers, and Permaculture Professionals Need to Know.

 3. Give, give, give.

-Give ridiculously valuable content away for free, like this online course I have for women writers.
+Give ridiculously valuable content away for free, like this.

 Even if you’re thinking, wow this is great writing!
 I could sell this to a magazine!
 Yeah, totally, of course!
 Do that.
 Send out a query, and if you get the gig, awesome.
 But if you don’t, or if you just can’t be asked to hunt around for a publisher right now but you’ve just written something really brilliant, just send it out to everyone!